Ising model and s-embeddings of planar graphs: Introduction, main results and perspectives

-One of essential ingredients of our proof of Theorem~\ref{thm:FK-conv} is the so-called \emph{uniform crossing estimates} for the random cluster (or Fortuin--Kasteleyn; e.g., see~\cite{duminil-smirnov}) representation of the Ising model on~$\cS^\delta$.
+One of essential ingredients of our proof of Theorem~\ref{thm:FK-conv} {(that, in particular, gives us the polynomial decay of the magnetization on~$\cS^\delta$)} is the so-called \emph{uniform crossing estimates} for the random cluster (or Fortuin--Kasteleyn; e.g., see~\cite{duminil-smirnov}) representation of the Ising model on~$\cS^\delta$.
 This is why we also prove a supplementary theorem, which can be viewed as a \emph{weak} analogue of~\cite[Theorem~C]{ChSmi2} for very special \emph{`discrete rectangles'} on s-embeddings satisfying~$\Unif$\ and~$\Qflat$.

 \begin{theorem} Let~$x_1<x_2$,~$y_1<y_2$, $\cR:=(x_1,x_2)\times(y_1,y_2)\subset\C$, and~$\cS^\delta$ be s-embeddings satisfying the assumptions~\Unif\ and~\Qflat\ with $\delta\to 0$.
 There exists discretizations~$\cR^\delta=[\cR(x_1,x_2;y_1,y_2)]^{\circ\bullet\circ\bullet}_{\cS^\delta}$\,of the rectangle~$\cR$ with boundaries staying within~$O(\delta)$ from the boundaries of~$\cR$, and with wired boundary conditions at the bottom~$(a^\delta_1b^\delta_1)^\circ$ and the top~$(a^\delta_2b^\delta_2)^\circ$ sides of~$\cR^\delta$, and free at the left~$(b^\delta_2a^\delta_1)^\bullet$ and the right~$(b^\delta_1a^\delta_2)^\bullet$ sides (see also Fig.~\ref{fig:SDdomain}) such that